Leonard returns with 31, Spurs top Hawks, tie for No. 1 seed - News 12 Now

 TIP-INS

 Hawks: Atlanta has not won in San Antonio since Feb.
-15, 1997. … Mike Dunleavy missed his eighth straight game with an inflamed right ankle.
-Dunleavy has played in 19 games for Atlanta since being acquired in a trade with Cleveland. .
-The Hawks are 22-14 since Dec.
-28. .
-The Hawks have 15 games remaining, including seven at home, as they battle for one of the East’s top four seeds. .
-Atlanta is 33-9 when scoring 100-plus. .
-Atlanta, which is averaging 23.6 assists per game, had 27.
+15, 1997. … Mike Dunleavy missed his eighth straight game with an inflamed right ankle. … The Hawks have 15 games remaining, including seven at home, as they battle for one of the East’s top four seeds.

-Spurs: San Antonio coach Gregg Popovich said Aldridge underwent further tests Monday outside of San Antonio but his status remains unknown.
+Spurs: Popovich said Aldridge underwent further tests Monday outside of San Antonio but his status remains unknown.
 “No, we’re just going to wait until he comes back and assess him,” Popovich said.
-“I think he’ll be back either tomorrow morning or tonight, I don’t know which.” .
-Leonard has scored at least 19 points in his last 28 games, including 20-plus in 24 of those outings. .
-Parker missed his third straight game with back stiffness.
-The 34-year-old has missed 13 games this season due to injury and sat out two others for rest. .
-Murray missed his second straight game with a left groin injury. .
-C Pau Gasol played in his 1,104th career game, moving past former Spurs and Mavericks star Michael Finley for 64th in league history.
+“I think he’ll be back either tomorrow morning or tonight, I don’t know which.” … Leonard has scored at least 19 points in his last 28 games, including 20-plus in 24 of those outings. … Parker missed his third straight game with back stiffness.
+The 34-year-old has missed 13 games this season due to injury and sat out two others for rest.

 UP NEXT